 The CITES Appendix II listing mandates that target species are collected on a sustainable yield basis.

 The CITES Appendix II listing mandates that all species and quantities thereof are reviewed, quantified and permitted for export by the source countries CITES authorized Wildlife Agency.

-A CITES Appendix II Export Permit from the country of origin is required by US Fish & Wildlife for import and export of all species of stony corals.
+A CITES Appendix II Export Permit from the country of origin is required by US Fish & Wildlife for import and export of all species.